ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 The WTHEADERS frame (type=0xfb) has all the fields and frame header flags defined by HEADERS frame in HEADERS {{!RFC7540}}, Section 6.2.

-The WTHEADERS frame has one extra flag, Unidirectional (0x40).
+The WTHEADERS frame has an additional flag, Unidirectional (0x40).
 When this flag is present, the stream starts in a half-closed state.
-The sending endpoint stream state is "half-close (remote)" and the receiving endpoint stat is "half-closed (local)".
+The sending endpoint stream state is "half-closed (remote)" and the receiving endpoint state is "half-closed (local)".

 The WTHEADERS frame has one extra field, Connect Stream ID.
 WTHEADERS frames can